nextcloud/news/CONTRIBUTING.md

 ## Explore feeds section
 You can help to improve our explore feeds section by [providing more feeds](https://github.com/nextcloud/news/tree/master/docs/explore)

-## Fulltext configurations

-Nextcloud News uses [picoFeed web scrapers](https://github.com/miniflux/picoFeed/blob/master/docs/grabber.markdown).
-Simply create a new configuration file if needed and open a pull request on their repository.
-The News app syncs regularly with the most recent changes.

 ## Development
 In general it's a good idea to **first create an issue where you explain why, what and how** you want to make a change **before writing any code**.

 That way we can talk about the problem first and discuss the implementation (and of course help you with your code)

 ### How to set up a development environment
 To get started after [cloning the repository](https://github.com/nextcloud/news#installing-from-git-development-version), install the [build dependencies](https://github.com/nextcloud/news#development-dependencies) and run:

     make